Quick Answer

 Keep the trust model simple: treat unknown networks as untrusted.
 Route sensitive client work through a controlled connection, typically your personal secure hotspot rather than rental or public Wi-Fi.

-Before departure, verify policy requirements for the work you handle, including Add required company security policy checks after verification.
+Before departure, verify policy requirements for the work you handle; the required company security checks should come from current employer or platform records.

-Then lock in continuity basics so routine failures do not stop your week: Add current service requirements after verification for mail, device replacement, and document handling.
+Then lock in continuity basics so routine failures do not stop your week: current mail, device replacement, and document-handling requirements should be verified from the relevant service records before use.
 You might also find this useful: A Guide to Finding Campgrounds with Wi-Fi in the US.

 Use this table as a resilience filter, not a scenery ranking.
 Shortlist two or three options, then run the same pre-booking checks on each: a host speed test screenshot, minimum 25 Mbps download / 5 Mbps upload, and a 3-tier continuity stack (primary Wi-Fi, personal hotspot, and one pre-vetted backup site).